What is Sciatica?

-Chiropractic treatments in particular the atlas orthogonal ones are one of the best therapies to relieve pain; using non-invasive, gentle, effective and safe therapy.
+Chiropractic treatments in particular the atlas orthogonal ones are therapies to relieve pain; using non-invasive, gentle, effective and safe therapy.
 Dr.Tod as an experienced AO chiropractor will first determine the cause which led to sciatica then apply the atlas orthogonal program to treat patients suffering from sciatica.

 In addition to the chiropractic care and precisely AO treatments, implementing ergonomics practices is essential in the daily life of patients suffering from sciatica; stretching exercises provided by Dr.Tod are very important as well.

 As an AO expert Dr.Tod uses many adjusting tools during atlas orthogonal chiropractic treatments: